 And don’t forget to sleep and reboot!

-Unless you are a legal transcriptionist, transcribing lecture notes can make your notebook look like a 7-year-old scribbled in it!
-That’s why it’s best to record your professors’ lectures so that you can get a better understanding of the lesson.
+For some students, the best way to organize notes is to ask if you can record your professors’ lectures for a better understanding of the lesson.
 The best way to do this is to transcribe the recorded lecture notes.
 This way, you can rewind what you didn’t understand.
 It also behooves you to revisit those notes—while the material is fresh in your mind and rewrite them in a style that’s more legible and review-friendly.
 On the day of the exam, you’ll be glad you did.

 Fact: it has been proven that information retention is higher when you go over your notes and repeat the lesson after the class is over.